One Guatemalan seminary student. 400 pastors trained. That's multiplication.

 That's where leaders like Mili get formed.
 Not only in lectures.
 Not only in curriculum binders.
 But in rooms where an adult who has been trained to stay calm shows up, listens longer than is comfortable, and prays without rushing the pain.

-By the time she graduated and returned to Guatemala, she didn't just know our methodology.
-She had carried it through the worst week of the year.
+By the time she graduated and returned to Guatemala, she knew our methodology and had already practiced it through the worst week of the year.

-That's what training dollars build.
-Not just a program.
-People who can sit with the unbearable — and still come back the next morning to make sure children feel seen, safe, and loved.
+Money spent on equipping others is more than a program.
+It mobilizes the kind of person who can sit with unbearable emotions and still come back the next morning smiling and ready to help children feel seen, safe, and loved.

 ◆ ◆ ◆